Intersections¶

 print(f"{r.source['name']} knows {r.target['skill']}")

-Two Types of Matching¶
+Three Types of Matching¶

 | Relation | How it matches | Use for |